-Let’s create a FTP user linuxways with the folder /home/linuxways as the home folder.
+Let’s create an FTP user vitux with the folder /home/vitux as the home folder.

 Create a new password for the new user.

-Now you can test the FTP connection using the user “linuxways”.
-Open your preferred FTP client (FileZilla, CoreFTP or any others), fill in the details such as IP address, username, password and Port and click on Quick Connect.
+Now you can test the FTP connection using the user “vitux”.
+Open your preferred FTP client (FileZilla, WinSCP, CoreFTP or any others), fill in the details such as IP address, username, password, and Port and click on Quick Connect.

 As you can see we can now access the FTP with the newly created user.
 The ProFTPd server is running and working as expected.

 In case you want to add more users, simply create them using the useradd command with your desired username.
-You can also grant root privileges to a FTP user if needed.
+You can also grant root privileges to an FTP user if needed.